Danilooa/es6_new_features/README.md

 ### Reflect API

-Reflect API is an object all called Reflect that offers differents ways to add properties to objects, change prototypes at run time and so on.
+Reflect API is an object also called Reflect that offers different ways to add properties to objects, change prototypes at run time and so on.
-An tutorial of its main features can be seen [here](./reflect_api.js)
+An tutorial of its main features can be seen [here](./reflect_api.js).